turbot/guardrails-samples/cis_enforcements/azure/cis_v200/section9/README.md

 categories: ["cis"]
 ---

-# Enforce Azure CIS v2.0.0 - Section 9 - AppService
+# Enforce Azure CIS v2.0.0 - Section 9 - App Service

-This section covers security recommendations for Azure AppService.
+This section covers security recommendations for Azure App Service.

 This policy pack can help you automate the enforcement of Azure CIS benchmark section 9 best practices.